eth-vaw-glaciology/course-101-0250-00/src/logistics.md

     We will probably adjust these guidelines as the course develops

 - LLMs can be very helpful, but using them during class or to write your final project can prevent you from developing the skills the course is designed to teach.
-- We cannot stop you from using LLMs, but we strongly discourage ["vibe coding"](https://en.wikipedia.org/wiki/Vibe_coding).
+- No ["vibe coding"](https://en.wikipedia.org/wiki/Vibe_coding), instead, use LLMs as a tutor.
+- We require that you understand all the numerical code that you write and hand in as homework.
 You are fully responsible for your code and results.
 - Your final project repository **must** include a section in the README stating which AI tools were used, for which tasks, and how they contributed to the project.

 !!! tip